Pallab38/Implicit-Articulated-3D-Human-Motion-Synthesis/README.md

 <a id="4"> [4] </a> Osada, Robert and Funkhouser, Thomas and Chazelle, Bernard and Dobkin, David (2002). <br>
 Shape distributions. <br>
 ACM Transactions on Graphics (TOG). <br>
+<a id="5"> [5] </a>
+Tancik, Matthew and Srinivasan, Pratul and Mildenhall, Ben and Fridovich-Keil, Sara and Raghavan, Nithin and Singhal, Utkarsh and Ramamoorthi, Ravi and Barron, Jonathan and Ng, Ren <br>
+Fourier features let networks learn high frequency functions in low dimensional domains. <br>
+Advances in Neural Information Processing Systems.